Car Popping or Backfire + Check Engine Light

 Why is my car popping or backfiring and the check engine light is on?

-Usually because combustion is not happening cleanly or at the right time.
+Usually because fuel is not burning cleanly at the right time.
 Common causes include a misfire, rich or lean condition, ignition problem, fuel delivery issue, or sometimes an exhaust restriction.

 Is it safe to drive if my car is popping or backfiring?